camunda/camunda-docs-manual/content/user-guide/ext-client/compatibility-matrix.md

 ---

-Each version of the Camunda BPM Platform is bound to a specific version of the **External Task Clients**.
+Each version of the Camunda Platform is bound to a specific version of the **External Task Clients**.

 <table class="table table-striped">
   <tr>
-    <th>Camunda BPM version</th>
+    <th>Camunda Platform version</th>
     <th>NodeJs</th>
     <th>Java</th>
   </tr>